ardkastrati/CIL/README.md

 `general_params['surprise_train_path']` | "data/data_train_surprise.csv" | Path to the training data in the format as required by the `Surprise` library
 `general_params['n_users']` | 10000 | The number of users that are rating the items (The number of rows in the rating matrix) `general_params['n_movies']` | 1000 | The number of items that are rated from the users (The number of columns in the rating matrix)
-`general_params['train_pct']` | 1.0 | Percentage of the data to be used for training; the remaining data will be used for validation; thus, if set to 1.0, all the data will be usd for training
+`general_params['train_pct']` | 1.0 | Percentage of the data to be used for training; the remaining data will be used for validation; thus, if set to 1.0, all the data will be used for training

 ### Setting the Parameters for BPMRMF